 You can use Superimpose for a wide range of compositing effects, from simply removing an unwanted background from your image to creating truly unique compositions and double-exposure photos.
 With this app, you’re only limited by your imagination!

-Learn how to use this app in our step-by-step Superimpose tutorial.
+Learn how to add new backgrounds to your photos in our step-by-step Superimpose tutorial.

 Best Photo Editing Apps: Conclusion

-Whether you’re brand new to iPhone photography or simply looking for a new app to add to your “camera bag,” hopefully this list has given you some inspiration for new apps to try out.
+Whether you’re brand new to iPhone photography or simply looking for a new photo editor app to add to your collection, hopefully this list has given you some inspiration for new apps to try out.

-The key to successful post-processing is to just use a handful of the best photo editing apps, and learn to use them to their full potential.
+The key to successful image enhancement is to just use a handful of the best photo editing apps, and learn to use them to their full potential.
 That way you can quickly and easily enhance your iPhone photos using the best tools available for the job.

 Of course, it’s worth remembering that no amount of editing can turn a bad photo into a good one.
 So always start out with the best image possible.